jpquinto/cse15l-lab-reports/lab-report-3-week-6.md

 ![](combining-p1.png)
 ![](combining-p2.png)

 And that is all!
 Thank you for reading!
+Have a nice day!